docktermj/hello-sz-sdk-python/abstract-factory-naming/README.md

 | senzing_grpc | `SzAbstractFactoryGrpc` | `SzAbstractFactory`  |

 1. Currently not testable.
+1. Pros:
+    1. Simplifies the migration use-case.
+1. Cons:
     1. This style falls apart when a `from senzing import SzAbstractFactory` is in the code.
     1. Can't use this style in "both" mode.
+    1. User can choose value of "AS", so searching on the web won't be easy.

-## Conclusions
+## Recommendation

-1. ????
+1. Use style #3